microsoft/FeatureManagement-Dotnet/README.md

 ## Providing a Context For Feature Evaluation

 In console applications there is no ambient context such as `HttpContext` that feature filters can acquire and utilize to check if a feature should be on or off.
 In this case, applications need to provide an object representing a context into the feature management system for use by feature filters.
-This is done by using `IFeatureManager.IsEnabledAsync<TContext>(string featureName, TContext appContext)`.
+This is done by using `IFeatureManager.IsEnabledAsync<TContext>(string featureFlagName, TContext appContext)`.
 The appContext object that is provided to the feature manager can be used by feature filters to evaluate the state of a feature flag.

 ``` C#
 MyAppContext context = new MyAppContext